nopnop2002/esp-idf-mqtt-camera/README.md

 # How to save picture file
 You can use saveFile.py.
-Please change the following parts according to your environment.
+Please change the following according to your environment.

 ```
 # MQTT Broker